-Rice Harbut Elliott LLP has commenced proceedings in an anticipated class action lawsuit, representing British Columbia women who were prescribed “Alesse 21” or “Alesse 28” birth control pills, which were recalled by Health Canada in December 2017.
+Rice Harbut Elliott LLP has commenced proceedings in an anticipated class action lawsuit, representing Canadian women who were prescribed “Alesse 21” or “Alesse 28” birth control pills, which were recalled by Health Canada in December 2017.

 The affected “Alesse 21” or “Alesse 28” pills reportedly involved broken or smaller-than-normal pills, leading to unintended pregnancies.
 At present, the recall involves pills from the following lots, but it is not known at this time whether the issue is isolated to these lots: